we-make-websites/wmw-coding-guidelines/liquid/README.md

 icon-[snippet].liquid
 ```

-* Snippets used to contain inline SVGs should always be prefixed with `icon-`
+* Snippets used to contain inline SVGs should be prefixed with `icon-`
 * E.g. `icon-payment.liquid`

 ```html